 The Housing Health and Safety Rating Scheme "HHSRS" is a way to carry out housing inspections, and was introduced by The Housing Health and Safety Rating System (England) Regulations 2005 made under the Housing Act 2004.

 If you live in private rented accommodation and you think your landlord is failing to carry out essential repairs, then the Public Health and Housing Team in Environmental Health can investigate your complaint.
 Officers will carry out an inspection under the HHSRS to assess the condition of the house.

 The scheme applies to all properties and is a risk based assessment.
 Properties are assessed against 29 potential hazards which include such things excess cold, damp, falls on stairs etc. Tackling these hazards will make housing healthier and safer to live in.

-When a hazard is identified, it has to be assess against the following criteria:
+When a hazard is identified, it has to be assessed against the following criteria: